tietoevry-infra-as-code/terraform-azurerm-caf-vnet-spoke/README.md

 This module handles the creation and a list of address spaces for subnets.
 This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
 This module associates the subnets to network security groups as well with additional user-defined NSG rules.

-This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall.
+This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall if `hub_firewall_private_ip_address` argument set else all traffic will forward to VNet.

 ## Virtual Network service endpoints